 P2.
 We have exposed them to Plasmodium and half of the sample acquired malaria.

-C. Hence, with -value , half of humans will acquire malaria after Plasmodium exposure.
+C. Hence, with -value less than , half of humans will acquire malaria by random chance after Plasmodium exposure.

 The addition of the -value is a deprojection of the claim in (P2).
 What they make is an analogical argument which is predictive.
 Let’s explore this further.